An informal interview is that kind of an interview process which takes place in a casual setting, preferably over lunch or coffee.

 Unlike a formal interview which is more of a problem answer round, an informal discussion is more of an even exchange of thoughts and ideas.
 A prominent feature of informal interviews is in the form of the fact that the candidate can ask open-ended questions.

-It is a widely accepted fact that in order to be an excellent communicator, you need to be a good listener.
+It is a widely accepted fact that to be an excellent communicator, you need to be a good listener.
 The same applies in an informal interview session.
 You need to pay close attention to every word spoken by the hiring manager.

 It is also of utmost importance to notice each detail so that you can clear your doubts in the later process.
 On the other hand, maintaining eye contact is of great importance as this would serve as a message to the recruiter that you are attentive.